antoniocruz23/PokeFight/README.md

 ## Introduction
 “Poke Fight” is a simple, pixel art 2D game.
 The game is on 2-player mode (to be played using the same keyboard – ‘90s style).
-There are currently 2 players designed for the game,
+There are currently 2 default Pokémons for the game,

 | Blastoise | Zapdos |
 |:---:|:----:|
 |![Blastoise](https://i.imgur.com/aWfVxFR.png) | ![Zapdos](https://i.imgur.com/pP9Rp2b.png) |

+but you can choose your own Pokémon!!
+You just need to access this <a href="https://www.pokemon.com/us/pokedex/" target="_blank">website</a> and choose the name of the Pokémon you want!
+It's pretty simple.

 The game will go on until either player gets his health to zero.